-2020 is the Year of the Rat!
+2020 was the Year of the Rat!
 So it’s only fair that we celebrate the Chinese New Year with some awesome Rat Crafts for Kids!

 Over here at Artsy Craftsy Mom, we just love learning about different cultures.
 Not only is it immensely interesting, but it also gives us lots of new reasons to celebrate!